We tested the 6 Best Google Keep Alternatives in 2026

 How to start

-- Create a free account and start writing immediately
+2. Create a free account and start with notes or tasks

 Key features